-9. A. Determine and create egress opening for rescue - vehicle roof resting, door removal roof, remove door from one side of the vehicle.
+9. A. Determine and create egress opening for rescue - vehicle roof resting, door removal member team, and a stabilized vehicle on its roof, that has a battery roof, remove door from one side of the vehicle.

-- REFERENCE: NFPA 1006, 2021 edition, 8.3.3 - CONDITION: Given an assignment, extrication equipment, specialized tools AHJ, PPE, 2member team, and a stabilized vehicle on its roof, that has a battery disconnected with hazards identified (SRS). - SCENARIO: Given a stabilized and power source isolated passenger vehicle resting on its
+CONDITION: Given an assignment, extrication equipment, specialized tools AHJ, PPE, 2-

+SCENARIO: Given a stabilized and power source isolated passenger vehicle resting on its